ministryofjustice/hmpps-helm-charts/README.md

 Here you will find a common place for helm charts used by HMPPS projects/services.
 ([Click here][version_list] to see which services use them.)

+**Worth bearing in mind when making changes** - these charts can be used by services running in clusters hosted on CloudPlatform (#ask-cloud-platform) or Digital Studio Ops (#ask-digital-studio-ops), and they may have different configuration.
+The paramter `dso_enabled` was introduced to toggle features for services running in the DSO cluster.

 The charts are built and published via GitHub Actions and GitHub pages, see <https://github.com/helm/chart-releaser>

 ## Quick start